m-p-esser/unsplash_photo_trends/README.md

 The Project is mostly written in Python, uses [Prefect](https://www.prefect.io/) for Data Orchestration and Google Cloud Storage and Google BigQuery as main storage technologies.
 The Jobs are scheduled either daily or in 10-60 minute intervals and are executed trough Google Cloud Runs.

 ## The Dataset in numbers
+*Last Update on 17th October, 2023*
-- 243.000 Photos
+- 243.000 **Photos**
-- 243.000 Metadata about Photos
+- 243.000 **Metadata** about Photos
   - including Views, Likes, Downloads, EXIF, Location, User
-- Daily Platform Stats
+- **Daily Platform Stats**
   - including number of views/downloads, new photos, new photographers etc

 ## Data Pipeline

 ### Deployments *(Flows)*
 The Data Pipeline consist of 5 different Flows.
-A Flow in the context of Prefect is comparable to an ETL Job
+A Flow in the context of Prefect is comparable to an ETL Job.
+Ignore the `healhcheck-prod` Flow (which just checks network/machine accesibility)

 ![Deployments](https://raw.githubusercontent.com/m-p-esser/unsplash_photo_trends/master/docs/images/deployments.png)

 ### Data Flow Diagramm (DFD)
 The following diagram describes the flow of data from different API endpoints to different storage points

+Just the `EL` part of `ELT` is done in this project.
+Big Query is used to log which photos have already been requested.
+This logs are checked in each run, so the same image won't get requested twice.

 ![DFD](https://raw.githubusercontent.com/m-p-esser/unsplash_photo_trends/master/docs/images/dataflow_diagram.png)